Read more about InAlienable.

 Detention is discussed in this story through the lens of Immigration and Customs Enforcement’s detention network.
 As the story notes, the daily average of ICE detention stands at 52,000 as of September 10 (it actually peaked just over 55,000 in late July).
 This is, as noted, the largest detention system in the world.

 As the documentary notes, children who are unaccompanied, or become “unaccompanied” through family separation, are handed over to the Department of Health and Human Services’ Office of Refugee Resettlement (ORR).
-ORR was holding 7,000 children at the - down from close to 14,000 in December.
+ORR was holding 7,000 children at the end of August - down from close to 14,000 in December.
 ORR detention facilities run the gamut from small “non-profit” shelters to massive tent cities built on military bases that hold over a thousand kids at a time, like the “temporary" shelter in Homestead, Florida.
 ORR facilities are supposed to be licensed by the states they are located in to care for children, but this state oversight has been uneven.
 Texas, for example, has failed to shutter a facility order closed by a federal court last year for administering psychotropic drugs to immigrant children.

 The United States Marshals Service detained 12,000 immigrants a day last year while they awaited prosecution for irregular entry or re-entry.
 USMS does not have its own detention facilities, and so these detainees are held in local jails and/or federal prisons.